Azure/azure-functions-sql-extension/README.md

     ```

 3. Enable SQL bindings on the function app.
+More information can be found [in Microsoft Docs](https://docs.microsoft.com/azure/azure-functions/functions-bindings-azure-sql).

     **.NET:** Install the extension.
     ```powershell